tunsimp/MineSweeper/README.md

 cd MineSweeper-main
 ```

-1.2: Download the ZIP file and unzip it:
+1.2: Download the ZIP file,unzip it, and then run this:
 ```sh
 cd MineSweeper-main
 ```